5.1 General context

 'Hungary is an independent, democratic constitutional state, its form of government is a parliamentary republic.'

-The central decision-making body is the parliament.
-[The Hungarian Parliament/National Assembly (az Országgyűlés)] The Government holds the supreme executive power while jurisdiction is exercised by the courts.
+The central decision-making body is the parliament/National Assembly.
+The government holds the supreme executive power while jurisdiction is exercised by the courts.
 At the local level, the local governments ensure the representation of citizens.

 Parliament/National Assembly

-In direct and secret elections, the members of the Parliament are elected for 4 years by the citizens, who have an equal and universal right to vote.
-The current Parliament/National Assembly (with 199 members) has been operating since 2 May 2022, its main scene of operation is the plenary session where all members are together.
-Its tasks, among others include legislation, the adoption of the state budget the approval of its execution, the election of various public dignitaries and the Prime Minister.
-[The Hungarian Parliament (az országgyűlés)]
+Through direct and secret elections, the members of the parliament are elected for 4 years by the citizens who have equal and universal suffrage.
+The current parliament/National Assembly (with 199 members) has been operating since 2 May 2022.
+Its main scene of operation is the plenary session where all members are together.
+Its tasks, among others, are legislation, accepting the state budget and approving its execution, and electing different public dignitaries and the Prime Minister.

 President of the Republic